JordanAdams/Dim-The-Lights/readme.md

 **softBg** - Adds blur and roundness to the background to achieve a softer feel.
 Accepts true/flase and defaults to false.

+**closeOnClick** - Closes DimTheLights when the clone is clicked.
+Accepts true/false and defaults to false.

 ##Issues & Bugs

 Report any issues or bugs using one of the following: